IDF Caterpillar D9

-The IDF Caterpillar D9 —nicknamed Doobi (דובי, for teddy bear) — is a Caterpillar D9 armored bulldozer used by the Israel Defense Forces (IDF).
-The Israeli armored CAT D9 was heavily modified by the Israel Defense Forces, Israeli Military Industries and Israel Aerospace Industries to increase the survivability of the bulldozer in hostile environments and enable it to withstand heavy attacks, thus making it suitable for military combat engineering use.
-The IDF Caterpillar D9 is operated by the Israel Defense Forces (IDF) Combat Engineering Corps for combat engineering and counter-terrorism operations.
+The IDF Caterpillar D9 — nicknamed Doobi (דובי, for teddy bear) — is a Caterpillar D9 armored bulldozer used by the Israel Defense Forces (IDF).
+It is supplied by Caterpillar Inc. and modified by the Israel Defense Forces, Israeli Military Industries and Israel Aerospace Industries to increase the survivability of the bulldozer in hostile environments and enable it to withstand attack.

+In the 1980s the IDF began modifying D9 bulldozers to incorporate armour.
+The bulldozers can also be fitted with weaponry such as machine guns and grenade launchers.
+There are various models, including a remote controlled version.

+Over the course of numerous campaigns, IDF bulldozers have been used to demolish thousands of Palestinian homes in Gaza, leaving tens of thousands of people homeless.
+The Office of the UN High Commissioner on Human Rights has advised Caterpillar Inc. that by supplying the bulldozers to the IDF it may be complicit in human rights violations.

+The IDF Caterpillar D9 is operated by the Israel Defense Forces (IDF) Combat Engineering Corps essentially for combat engineering operations.
+It has been involved in incidents of civilian deaths, including the 2003 killing of activist Rachel Corrie and civilians sheltering outside the Kamal Adwan Hospital reported in 2023 and 2024 during the Gaza war.

 Characteristics

 The D9R, the latest generation of Caterpillar D9 bulldozers in IDF service, has a power of 405–410 hp and drawbar pull of 71.6 metric tons (about 702 kN).
 Older generations, such as D9L and D9N are still in service, mainly in the reserve forces.
 The D9 has a crew of two: operator and commander.
 It is operated by the TZAMA (In צמ"ה = ציוד מכני הנדסי, mechanical engineering equipment) units of the Combat Engineering Corps.